FyDXVI/cloud-computing-api/README.md

 To launch this project, follow the steps below:

-1. Clone the repository from GitHub:
+1. Fork the repository from GitHub:
 2. Navigate to the infrastructure folder
 3. Provide the necessary configuration by populating the terraform.tfvars (see terraform.tfvars.example) file with your environment-specific values.
 This file should include variables such as Azure credentials, resource names, database credentials other required details.
 4. Initialize terraform with the command `terraform init` then `terraform apply` to deploy the project.
 This step can take several minutes.